OSGeo/OSGeoLive-doc/en/overview/osm_overview.rst

 use, holding back people from using them in creative, productive or unexpected ways.

-Five programs have been included: JOSM, Merkaartor, Gosmore, Osmarender, and Osm2pgsql.
+A number of programs have been included: JOSM, Merkaartor, Osmosis, Osm2pgsql, and a number of small command utilities.
 In addition recent sample data for the host city and a number of JOSM plugins have been included.

 Core Features